Towards Scalable and Privacy-Preserving Deep Neural Network via Algorithmic-Cryptographic Co-design: Empirical Study

 \subsubsection{Running time with different data size}

 Finally, we study the running time of \modelname-SS and \modelname-HE with different data size, where fix the network bandwidth to 100Mbps.
-We do this by varying the proportion of training data size using the fraud detection dataset, and report the running time of \modelname-SS and \modelname-HE in Figure \ref{mpc_time_data}.
-From it, we find that the running time of \modelname-SS and \modelname-HE scales linearly with the training data size.
+We do this by varying the proportion of training data size using the fraud detection dataset, and report the running time of \modelname-SS and \modelname-HE in Figure \ref{mpc_time_data} (b) and (c).
+From them, we find that the running time of \modelname-SS and \modelname-HE scales linearly with the training data size.
 The results illustrate that our proposed \modelname~ can scale to large datasets.